yeemachine/kalidokit/README.md

 ## VRM and Live2D Sample Code

-Quick-start your Vtuber app with these simple remixable examples.
+  - Quick-start your Vtuber app with these simple remixable examples.

 ### VRM Glitch Template

-Face, full-body, and hand tracking in under 350 lines of javascript.
+  - Face, full-body, and hand tracking in under 350 lines of javascript.
 This demo uses Mediapipe Holistic for body tracking, Three.js + Three-VRM for rendering models, and KalidoKit for the kinematic calculations.
 This [demo](https://glitch.com/edit/#!/kalidokit) uses a minimal amount of easing to smooth animations, but feel free to make it your own!
 VRM model from [Vroid Hub](https://hub.vroid.com/en/characters/6617701103638326208/models/8892157442595230149).

 <a href="https://glitch.com/edit/#!/kalidokit"><img alt="Remix on Glitch" src="https://cdn.gomix.com/f3620a78-0ad3-4f81-a271-c8a4faa20f86%2Fremix-button.svg"></a>

 ### Live2D Glitch Template

-This demo uses Mediapipe FaceMesh for face tracking, Pixi.js + pixi-live2d-display for rendering models, and KalidoKit for the kinematic calculations.
+   - This demo uses Mediapipe FaceMesh for face tracking, Pixi.js + pixi-live2d-display for rendering models, and KalidoKit for the kinematic calculations.
 This [demo](https://glitch.com/edit/#!/kalidokit-live2d) uses an official sample Live2D model, [Hiyori](https://www.live2d.com/en/download/sample-data/).

 <a href="https://glitch.com/edit/#!/kalidokit-live2d"><img alt="Remix on Glitch" src="https://cdn.gomix.com/f3620a78-0ad3-4f81-a271-c8a4faa20f86%2Fremix-button.svg"></a>

 ### Local VRM and Live2D Examples

-Interested in contributing?
-If you clone this project, the `docs` folder includes both VRM and Live2D KalidoKit templates.
-Run the `test` script to build the library and start up the dev server.
-The VRM demo will be hosted on `localhost:3000` and Live2D on `localhost:3000/live2d/`.
+  - Excited about contributing?
+By cloning this project, you can access the `docs` folder with VRM and Live2D KalidoKit templates.
+To get started, run the `test` script to build the library and launch the development server.
+The VRM demo will be available at `localhost:3000`, and the Live2D demo at `localhost:3000/live2d/`.
+Happy coding!

 ```
 npm install